jhajagos/TransformDBtoHDF5ML/documentation/README.md

 ]
 ```
 The `"path"` correspond to the nested levels of the JSON document.
-If the `"path"` is not found then the value is not mapped.
+If the `"path"` is not found in a document then the value is not mapped.
 The `"cell_value"` parameter
-corresponds to the field in the documents.
+corresponds to the field in the document.
 The `"type"` parameter specifies the data type of the field referenced
 by `"cell_value"`.

 A JSON document can be mapped to multiple matrices stored in a HDF5 container.